⚡ Electrical Tips

 Lights that flicker or dim when you turn on other appliances are a sign of voltage fluctuation.
 This often points to:

 While the occasional flicker during a storm is normal, consistent flickering during everyday use needs investigation.
 It can damage sensitive electronics over time and indicates your electrical system is under strain.
+For a complete breakdown of what you should expect to pay for electrical work in 2026, see our comprehensive guide to electrician costs in Brisbane.

 10. Your Insurance Company Requires an Upgrade